Drug crimes lawyer in Ste. Genevieve County, MO.

 We get it.
 Your future is on the line, and you can’t afford to test fate and roll the dice with an unproven law firm.
 Despite recent changes, including the partial decriminalization of marijuana, Missouri still has some of the most stringent drug laws in the country, with some of the toughest penalties.
 Prosecutors are relentless in pursuing convictions, but no more than we are at defending them.

-The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Ste.
-Genevieve County, MO area:
+The Combs Waterkotte legal team boasts more than 50 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Ste.
+Genevieve County area, including:

 - A tarnished reputation in your Ste.
 Genevieve County, MO personal and professional circles.